 Which Country is best for my Gorilla Safari?

-The Uganda Gorilla Trekking Advantages that Seniors can enjoy:
+The Uganda Gorilla Trekking Advantages that you can enjoy:

-- $700 Gorilla Permit Price: A gorilla Safari in Uganda costs half the price it costs in neighboring Rwanda without compromising the quality of the experience.
+- $700 Gorilla Permit Price: A gorilla Safari in Uganda costs half the price in neighboring Rwanda without compromising the quality of the experience.

 - Gorilla Safaris at Half the Price or Less: A Gorilla Trekking Safari that includes midrange of Luxury Lodging will usually be half the price or less of what the same Safari would cost you in high-end Rwanda.

 - More Gorilla Permits: Uganda has half of the endangered Mountain Gorillas.
 The country has more Habituated (used to Humans) Gorilla Families, meaning Uganda has the most available permits for Gorilla Trekking.

 - Safe-Secure Guerrilla-Free Trekking: Uganda is the only Mountain Gorilla Destination with no guerrilla acuities in the last 20 years.
 Uganda is safe for Gorilla Trekkers.

-- Spend More Time with the Gorillas: On a Gorilla Habituation Experience Safari, you spend up to four hours with a Gorilla Family with only four participants.
+- Spend More Time with the Gorillas: Safari, you spend up to four hours with a Gorilla Family with only four participants.
 The Permit Cost is $1,500.

-- Two Parks with different Habitats where you can Track Gorillas: You can choose to track Gorillas in Bwindi Impenetrable Forest or Mgahinga Gorilla Park.
+- Two Parks with Different Habitats where you can Track Gorillas: You can choose to track Gorillas in Bwindi Impenetrable Forest or Mgahinga Gorilla Park.
 Many decide to follow the Gentle Giants in both Parks.
-Bwindi Impenetrable Forest is made of ridges and valleys, while Mgahinga Gorilla Park trekking takes place on the sides of the Virunga Volcanoes.
+B is made of ridges and valleys, while trekking takes place on the sides of the Virunga Volcanoes.